 Helmed by Chef Matthew Cooper, The Preacher’s Son serves lunch and dinner, using sustainably sourced ingredients from farmers and ranchers in Northwest Arkansas.
-Chef’s dedication to the local community is evident in his choice to use local ingredients, and his celiac condition has enabled him to passionately and creative cook gluten-friendly, making The Preacher’s Son menu 100 percent gluten free.
+Chef’s dedication to the local community is evident in his choice to use local ingredients.
 Our story is inspired by Chef Cooper’s background – as the son of a preacher, the restaurant is located in a beautifully restored, historic church, across the street from where Chef Matt’s father taught his first sermons over 40 years ago.
 The church was structurally restored by architect Chip Chambers and contractor Brian Soulé, who led the construction through completion.

 Matthew Cooper, Executive Chef

 Matthew’s passion for culinary art stems from its ability to bring people together.
 His style of cooking is rustic and traditional, keeping true to his roots in the South as well as the Pacific Northwest.
-His celiac condition has enabled him to passionately and creatively cook gluten-friendly.
 His dedication to local community is evident in his strong commitment to using local and sustainable ingredients, encouraging community building and local cooperation.